TESTIMONIALS

 - Anonymous, New England, USA

 Thank you for your interview with Bill Ryerson: Soap Operas for Social Justice.
 I have generally had a contemptuous attitude to soap operas (and the viewers).
 Most soap operas are superficial, promote ostentatious and consumerist lifestyles, and have a negative effect on society.
-Bur Bill’s strategy of turning them to good use has given me a new perspective re the potential good in this market.
+But Bill’s strategy of turning them to good use has given me a new perspective regarding the potential good in this market.
 His strategy seems to have had enormous effect, and he is targeting and influencing people who otherwise would not be interested in or even resistant to topics such as family planning.
 Thanks again for your good work.

-- Dennis, South Africa
+- Dennis Fajans, South Africa

 Thanks so much for your excellent interview with Carl Safina!
 I was so impressed with it that I listened to it twice.
-Carl Safina’s message — that other species have their own unique cultures — their own highly-evolved systems of communication and cooperation — needs to be heard and understood much more broadly.
+Carl Safina’s message — that other species have their own unique cultures, and their own highly-evolved systems of communication and cooperation — needs to be heard and understood much more broadly.
 Perhaps if it were, we humans would repent of our foolish arrogance in relentlessly terrorizing and exterminating the myriad beautiful creatures with whom we share the planet.
 Thank you for your good work in sharing Carl Safina’s message, and thereby endorsing a more sane and responsible way of life for us humans.

-- Charles, USA
+- Charles Hathaway, USA

 I deeply enjoyed listening to your interview with Dr. Amrita Nandy.
-Recently my wife had her tubes removed (salpingectomy) // for a number of reasons, chief of which was we didn't want a kid and she wanted a permanent solution to her reproductive capacities.
+Recently my wife had her tubes removed (salpingectomy) for a number of reasons, chief of which was we didn't want a kid and she wanted a permanent solution to her reproductive capacities.

 I organised for her a "not-a-baby shower" to celebrate this moment in our lives.
 We had friends over to shower her in gifts and perform a host of rituals from washing her feet, feeding her spoonfuls of her favourite foods, to hosting a quiz themed on her life + fun uterus/reproductive facts.